martin3141/fmriqa/README.md

 # load the package
 library(fmriqa)

-# get help on the options for run_qa
+# get help on the options for run_fmriqa
 ?run_fmriqa

 # run the analysis - a file chooser will appear when a data_file argument is not given